Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/02_Getting_Started_with_Obsidian.md

 1. **Click on the icon to create a new note or use the hotkey ctrl (or strg) + n (windows) or cmd + n (MacOS)**
 2. **Rename the note to "Markdown Syntax"** (your cheat sheet for learning Markdown syntax).
 3. **Copy and add the following to the new note you just created.**
+4. **Feel free to play around with the Markdown syntax in the space below the note.**

 ```markdown
 *Markdown is a lightweight markup language that allows you to format text easily.*